openshift-pipelines/pipelines-as-code/docs/content/docs/install/installation.md

 kubectl apply -f https://raw.githubusercontent.com/openshift-pipelines/pipelines-as-code/stable/release.k8s.yaml
 ```

-If you would like to install the current development version you can simply
+If you want to install the current development version you can simply
 install it like this :

 ```shell